MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/use-a-command-line-to-install-sites.md

 For example, use the following command syntax: `setupwpf.exe /MANAGELANGS <language script file>`

-For more information about how to create the language script file, see [Command line options to manage languages](command-line-options-for-setup.md#bkmk_Lang).
+For more information values to use in the language script file, see [Keys to manage languages](command-line-script-file.md#keys-to-manage-languages).

+For more information on languages in Configuration Manager, see [Language packs](language-packs.md).

 ## Next steps